My Quiet Kitchen

 Notes

-Vegan Yogurt Sub - Once when I didn't have yogurt, I made the dip with ⅔ c silken tofu plus 2 Tbsp lemon juice.
+Vegan Yogurt Sub - Once when I didn't have yogurt, I made the dip with ⅔ c silken tofu plus 2 tablespoon lemon juice.
 Blend until creamy, and use in place of the yogurt.

 Variations